HANA Management

 Summary

-service-manager
+(technical name service-manager

-The service manager is the third of three perspectives that MTX Tool offers on tenant information.
+HANA Management is the third of three perspectives that MTX Tool offers on tenant information.
 This is the lowest layer, the higher layers being CAP Multitenancy and still higher Tenant Registry.
 For an overview of the layers see Tenant Layers.

 For details and background information, please consult the official documentation: